ramiyappan/Kmeans-scratch/README.md

 # Predicting Type of Flower & Hand-written digits (0-9)

-Overview and Assignment Goals:

-The objectives of this assignment are the following:
+This project was part of assignments from the Data Mining course *(CS 584 - Spring '22)* at George Mason University.

+## Files on the Repository

+  Dataset ----------------> *is a folder that contains the train, test and format of output files for the dataset.*

+  Graphs  -----------------> *is a folder that consists of 3 graphs with Number of iterations Vs the Cost.*

+  GD Main.ipynb  --------> *is the main program in jupyter notebook.*

+  GD Report.pdf ---------> *is the submission file for the final report.*

+  GD.py ------------------> *is just the copy of whole program in python file.*

+  HW2_IYAPPAN.zip -----> *is the submission zip file for the homework.*

+## Business Problem

+To predict whether a patient has heart disease or not by analyzing various features (BP, BodyFat, etc.,) using a Machine learning approach *(Logistic Regression using Gradient Descent in this case)*.

+## Objectives

-Implement the K-Means algorithm
+* Implement the K-Means algorithm.
-Deal with image data (processed and stored in vector format) Explore methods for dimensionality reduction
+* Deal with image data (processed and stored in vector format).
+* Explore methods for dimensionality reduction.
-Think about metrics for evaluating clustering solutions
+* Think about metrics for evaluating clustering solutions.

+## Dataset

 Detailed Description: